storj/storj/docs/design/satellite-svc-separation.md

 ## Design

-Break Satellite into many processes that can run independently in their own isolated environment (i.e. VM or container).
+The plan here is to break the Satellite into many processes that can run independently in their own isolated environment (i.e. VM or container).
 These isolated services should all be able to run replicas and load balance between them.
 So this means they need to share access to any persistent data.

 Currently there is only one Satellite binary.
 We propose to add the following binaries:

-1. api binary which includes the following:
-  - all public grpc endpoints, overlay, metainfo, nodestats
+1. api binary which includes the following: all public grpc endpoints, overlay, metainfo, nodestats

-2. private api binary which includes:
-  - all private grpc endpoints, inspectors
+2. private api binary which includes: all private grpc endpoints, inspectors

-3. console binary which includes:
-  - mail, console, overlay, metainfo
+3. console binary which includes: mail, console, overlay, metainfo

-4. repair binary which includes:
-  - overlay, metainfo, orders
+4. repair binary which includes: overlay, metainfo, orders

-5. audit binary which includes:
+5. audit binary which includes: overlay, metainfo
-  - overlay, metainfo

-6. accounting binary which includes:
-  - tally and rollup, overlay, metainfo
+6. accounting binary which includes: tally and rollup, overlay, metainfo

-7. garbage collection binary which includes:
+7. garbage collection binary which includes: overlay, metainfo
-  - overlay, metainfo

-8. uptime binary which inludes:
+8. uptime binary which inludes: overlay (
-  - overlay
-  - (note: there is an ongoing discussion about the uptime service so this might change)
+  - note: there is an ongoing discussion about the uptime service so this might change

-The following diagram shows the above binaries:
+The following diagram shows the above propsed design:

 ![Diagram of the above listed binaries](sa-separation-design.png)